Magnetic Flux Transport in Radiatively Inefficient Accretion Flows and the Pathway towards a Magnetically Arrested Disk: Transport of external magnetic field loops

 \subsubsection{The Efficiency of transport}

 Till now, we considered the total flux as the primary diagnostics irrespective of the amount of flux associated with the injected loops.
-However, it is worth noting that different loops have different amount of fluxes.
-Therefore, a normalised flux $f_B$ as defined in equation \ref{eq:efficiency} would be the better indicator on the efficiency of flux transport.
+However, it is worth noting that different loops have different amounts of fluxes.
+Therefore, a normalised flux $f_B$ as defined in equation \ref{eq:efficiency} would be the better indicator of the efficiency of flux transport.

 Fig. \ref{fig:flux_r_strength}(b) shows the time variation of the fraction $f_B$ for different runs.
 In the regime of very strong injected flux ($\beta_l=70, \ 200$), the efficiency is quite high (up to $\sim50\%$) during the initial phase when channel flows dominate.
 Later, the efficiency goes down to around 15-20$\%$.
 In the weak field regime ($\beta_l \geq 3500$), despite that flux in the BH is accumulated gradually, the efficiency of flux transport is more or less similar, which is around 15-20 percent.
 For comparison, we also show the result for the Initial RIAF run, where we define $\Phi_{l, {\rm max}}$ by calculating flux at a radius $r=75$ at $t=0$.
 Finally, it is interesting to note that flux transport appears to be more efficient, reaching about 20-40$\%$, when the field strength is in between the two regimes, i.e for $\beta_l=700$ and $\beta_l=1500$.